Sport in Tenerife: Stand Up Pedal Board

-This is a new type of surf provided in Tenerife at Las Vistas beach in Los Cristianos.
-The Pedal board is powered only by the legs and the steering control on the handlebar.
-No seat, paddle or overboard splashes required.
-A new way to "walk on the water" and to exercise your body.
-With a stable and dynamic design the Stand Up Pedal Board is a whole new experience for fun seekers and it's like the best alternative of the known types of surfs: like SUP, Hawaiian surf etc.
+Stand up pedal boarding is a new type of surfing provided in Tenerife at Las Vistas beach in Los Cristianos.
+The pedal board is powered by the legs and the steering control on the handlebar.
+It does not require seats, paddles or overboard splashes.
+It has a stable and dynamic design, and offers an alternative to other types of surfing, like SUP and Hawaiian surf.

-Surf, windsurfing and kitesurfing
+Surfing, windsurfing and kitesurfing

-Preparación para una jornada de kitesurf en El Médano.
+Kitesurfing gear on a beach in El Médano.

-On the island traditional surfing is practiced, as is windsurfing, and the latest, kitesurfing.
+On the island traditional surfing is practiced, as is windsurfing, and kitesurfing.
 The island has ten schools and several courses devoted to learning these sports.
 The main areas for the practice of these disciplines are at El Médano, Playa de Las Américas, the coast of Santa Cruz de Tenerife, Güímar, the coasts of Valle de La Orotava, and especially at Playa del Socorro in Los Realejos.
-Some of them have been held several Grand Slam contests for the World Cup in the disciplines of "waves", "slalom" and "race courses".
+Windsurfing competition has been held in several grand slam contests for the World Cup in the disciplines of "wave", "slalom" and "race course".